Orpius/SDK/docs/UserGuide/index.md

 This dual triggering mechanism allows powerful, composable workflows.
-For example, an agent performing an analysis task might detect an anomaly and then use the **EventTrigger tool** to raise an internal event — causing another agent to send alerts or collect data.
+For example, an agent performing an analysis task might detect an anomaly and then use the **EventTrigger tool** to raise an internal event, causing another agent to send alerts or collect data.

 You can also instruct an agent to trigger **external events** by using